Gentle Heat Treatment

 Heated Blue Sapphire from Madagascar

-Some customers who have become acquainted with the realities of the sapphire market inform us they are willing to buy a heated sapphire, but one which has been treated with "gentle heat" only.
+Some customers who have become acquainted with the realities of the sapphire market inform us that they are willing to buy a heated sapphire, but one that has been treated with "gentle heat" only.
 The term "gentle heat" was not a familiar term to us, but it appears to be an increasingly popular concept.
-When we saw it used with approval on a website by a group calling themselves the Jewelers Ethics Association, we began to become concerned.
+When we saw it used with approval on a website by a group calling themselves the Jewelers Ethics Association, we became concerned.

-The reason that sapphire is heated at very high temperatures is because the goal of the heat treatment is to dissolve rutile inclusions.
-When rutile is dissolved, it has two salutary effects -- it improves the clarity of the stone by eliminating cloudiness, and it improves the color by the release of titanium into the sapphire lattice.
+The reason why sapphire is heated at very high temperatures is that the goal of the heat treatment is to dissolve rutile inclusions.
+When rutile is dissolved, it has two salutary effects; the clarity of the stone is improved by the elimination of cloudiness and the color is enhanced by the release of titanium into the sapphire lattice.

-But to achieve this goal requires very high temperatures, since rutile (titanium dioxide) begins to dissolve at temperatures around 1650 degrees centigrade and has a melting point of 1843 degrees centigrade.
-I don't think anyone could fairly call this "gentle heat."
-In fact it is in the same temperature range as the ovens used to cremate human remains.
+In order to achieve this goal, very high temperatures are required, since rutile (titanium dioxide) begins to dissolve at temperatures around 1650 degrees centigrade and has a melting point of 1843 degrees centigrade.
+I don't think anyone could fairly call this "gentle heat".
+In fact it is in the same temperature range as the ovens that are used to cremate human remains.

-The only thing "gentle" about low temperature heating is that it does not cause internal structures in the gem to dissolve or melt.
-For that reason it is usually very difficult to tell whether a gem has been heated at these lower temperatures, and even the best gemological labs will usually not be able to certify these gems as heated.
+The only "gentle" thing about low temperature heating is that it does not cause internal structures in the gem to dissolve or melt.
+For that reason it is usually very difficult to tell whether a gem has been heated at these lower temperatures.
+Even the best gemological labs will not usually be able to determine that such gems have been heated.
 Sapphires, on the other hand, can reliably be graded as heated or unheated because they are heated at extremely high temperatures.
 As much as some buyers might be disappointed, there is nothing "gentle" about it.